wp-plugins/social-polls-by-opinionstage/readme.txt

 N/A

 == Changelog ==
- = Version 5.0.0 =
+ = Version 5.1.0 =
+  *Add Facebook comments to polls added to Facebook pages *Add the option to preview the poll in different widths = Version 5.0.0 =
   * Improvements to poll style studio
   * Added option to configure head to head polls not to show results before voting